 The Special Supplemental Nutrition Program for Women, Infants, and Children, also known as WIC, provides supplemental foods, breastfeeding support, health care referrals and nutrition education for low-income pregnant and parenting women, caretakers, and infants and children up to age five who are found to be at nutritional risk.

-- Age-appropriate handouts on reading, development, household safety and family engagement (available in English and Spanish)
+- Informational handouts, categorized by age, about reading, key child development milestones, household safety and family engagement (available in English and Spanish)

 What Makes the Little by Little Program Unique

 Among the many early literacy programs available in Los Angeles County, the Little by Little Program carries some unique strengths that contribute to its success.

 1. Leverages the existing WIC platform to reach thousands of low-income families in a place that is familiar and where they feel safe.

 2. Reaches children ages of 0-5, which is the most critical period in a child’s cognitive development.